High risk patients.

 ECG changes in SAH

-- Non-specific changes commonly occur
+- Non-specific changes

-- ST & T wave changes may mimic ischaemia ( inf leads)
+- ST & T wave changes may mimic ischaemia (inf leads)

 - Widened QRS